kuokuo123/otter-launcher/README.md

 ## Image to the Right

-This config also renders a [prinny](https://github.com/kuokuo123/otter-launcher/tree/main/assets/prinny-raisehand.png) using overlay_cmd, and then move the overlay to the right.
+This config renders a [prinny](https://github.com/kuokuo123/otter-launcher/tree/main/assets/prinny-raisehand.png) using overlay_cmd, and then move the overlay right.

 ![Prinny Config](./assets/prinny.png)